enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 **Native anti-debugging checks:**

 The JNI call `Java_sg_vantagepoint_uncrackable3_MainActivity_init` starts executing the `anti_debug` function, then copies the `xorkey` into a global variable and also increments the global counter `codecheck` to later on detect if the anti-debug checks were done properly.
+This variable needs to have the value of `2` at the moment of the verification because this would mean that the anti-DBI and -debugging checks were properly completed without errors.

 This JNI call gets decompiled as follows:
 ```c